 Drawer Requirements

-When matching the drawer slide to the drawer you’ll find there are some unique requirements.
-For example, a side mount and bottom mount slide use a standard 1/2″ side clearance.
+You’ll find some unique requirements when matching the drawer slide to the drawer.
+For example, side and bottom mount slides use a standard 1/2″ side clearance.

 - First, buy the drawer slides first, then layout the drawer and slide to match the opening as you build the drawer